apache/arrow/java/README.md

 The gandiva library is still in Alpha stages, and subject to API changes without deprecation warnings.

+## Flatbuffers dependency

+Arrow uses Google's Flatbuffers to transport metadata.
+The java version of the library requires the generated flatbuffer classes can only be used with the same version that generated them.
+Arrow packages a verion of the arrow-vector module that shades flatbuffers and arrow-format into a single JAR.
+Using the classifier "shade-format-flatbuffers" in your pom.xml will make use of this JAR, you can then exclude/resolve the original dependency to a version of your choosing.

 ## Java Code Style Guide

 Arrow Java follows the Google style guide [here][3] with the following